 All of these DePuy products have faced FDA scrutiny, warnings, or recalls and DePuy faces multiple lawsuits regarding several products.

-Smith & Nephew has recalled several of its knee replacement devices due to higher than normal failure rates including inaccurate labelling issues regarding higher-than-specified iron contents in metal used for construction.
+Smith & Nephew has recalled several of its knee replacement devices due to higher than normal failure rates including inaccurate labeling issues regarding higher-than-specified iron contents in the metal used for construction.

 Products that have faced recall include:

 - Journey Uni Tibial Baseplate